-To gauge this criteria, we turned to one of the best current sources on Black business success publicly available, the U.S. Census Annual Survey Of Entrepreneurs.
-Utilizing the state-by-state data on # of Black owned businesses and paid employees, a comprehensive portrait emerged from across America on where Black business was thriving.
+To gauge this criterion, we turned to one of the best current sources on Black business success publicly available, the U.S. Census Annual Survey Of Entrepreneurs.
+Utilizing the state-by-state data on # of Black-owned businesses and paid employees, a comprehensive portrait emerged from across America on where Black business was thriving.

 Social & Financial Equality (15%)

-Even with excellent general start-up and economic factors in place, we recognize that there might be certain societal issues of equitable treatment that might impact Black business success.
-To that end, we factored in the results of two excellent recent surveys on the subject, U.S. News & World Report’s Equality Rankings and WalletHub’s “2020’s States With The Most Racial Progress.”
+Social and financial inequality are two massive obstacles to success for Black entrepreneurs all over the country.
+To include these in our rankings, we factored in the results of two excellent recent surveys on the subject, U.S. News & World Report’s Equality Rankings and WalletHub’s “2020’s States With The Most Racial Progress.”
 Metrics included in those studies are education, health, mortality rate and more.